Alberta Cancer Foundation

 Bridging the gaps in cancer care.

-The program promotes equality and accessibility in health care by focusing on people-centered support for three specific populations of Albertans living with cancer:
+The program promotes equality and accessibility in health care by focusing on people-centred support for Albertans who may face greater barriers during their cancer journey, including:

 Since its inception, the Cancer Patient Navigation Program has helped well over 40,000 Albertans navigate their cancer journeys.

-Donor support of the Alberta Cancer Foundation’s More Hope Movement helps provide vital funding for the Cancer Patient Navigation Program, ensuring cancer patients across Alberta, and their families, receive the support they need to navigate their cancer journeys.
+Last year alone, more than 7,600 patients accessed navigation services, resulting in over 25,000 interactions between patients and navigators across the province.
+Donor support of the Alberta Cancer Foundation’s More Hope Movement helps provide vital funding for the Cancer Patient Navigation Program, ensuring those facing cancer across Alberta receive the support they need to navigate their cancer journeys.
 Help us ensure no one has to face cancer alone.

 Donate now.